lud/nvir/README.md

 )
 ```

-In the example above, we will enable the `:docs` and `:ci` tag when the defined
+In the example above, we will enable the `:docs` and `:release` tags when the
-conditions are met.
+defined conditions are met.

 Plus, we changed the directory where the .env files are loaded from.
 This will
 not affect the `/var/release.env` file since it's an absolute path.